elydre/profanOS/README.md

 - [sulfur](https://github.com/asqel/sulfur_lang) programming language, a project of a friend
 - [tcc](https://github.com/elydre/tinycc-profan) compiler, a small and fast c compiler
 - [vlink](https://github.com/elydre/vlink-profan) linker with multi-format support
+- [halfix](https://github.com/elydre/halfix-profan) x86 emulator, with 32-bit support

-All the ports are available with the command `make addons` or by building them manually.
+All the ports are available with the command `make addons` / `make waddons` (all ports) or by building them manually.

 ## Real-Hardware